seanbaxter/DirectXShaderCompiler/docs/YamlIO.rst

 ========

-To be translated to or from a YAML sequence for your type T you must specialize llvm::yaml::SequenceTraits on T and implement two methods:
+To be translated to or from a YAML sequence for your type T you must specialize llvm37::yaml::SequenceTraits on T and implement two methods:
 ``size_t size(IO &io, T&)`` and
 ``T::value_type& element(IO &io, T&, size_t indx)``.
 For example: